mladdaran/lis786-mladd/index.md

 layout: page
 description: LEARN.
 SHARE.
 CONNECT.
 ---
-## **An immersive experience in my UX journey.**
+## **Hello there & welcome to my UX journey!**

 The purpose of this website is to share my UX journey with you.
-I discovered the UX world my sophomore year of college in the fall semester of the 2019-2020 school year.
-I took a class with professor Donald (Don) Hamerly called INF 130 - Research and Design for Informatics.
+I discovered the UX world my sophomore year of college, more specifically in the fall semester of the 2019-2020 school year.
+I took a class called INF 130 - Research and Design for Informatics.
 One can consider this class an intro class to UX.
-This class started off with learning concepts & methodologies in UX.
-From choosing a topic and conducting user research (through surveys, interviews, etc.) to producing an mobile app prototype on InVision.
-My partner (Lourdes Fernandez) & I created an app called Self Wind, where we focus on time management & self care.
+This class started off with learning concepts & methodologies in UX to producing an mobile app prototype on InVision.
+My partner & I created an app called Self Wind.
+We built this app prototype specifically for college students with focus on time management & self care habits.
+After taking that class, it has been life changing for me as I would love to pursue a career in UX.

 **Checkout the final project my partner & I did for the INF 130 class!**